stealthman22/100-days-of-code/r2-log.md

 ### DAY 71 -74
 Spent the past days learning and hacking away in XD and design principles.
 It's a whole different world in XD.
 But I am picking up fast.
 Almost done with my portfolio UI

+### DAY 75 - 76

+Done and dusted with the XD mockup.
+It could still use some experience.
+But at least my ideas are visually penned down Still have a lot to get to know in XD, but it's really so much fun.